uiwebkit/form/README.md

 # UniFormNg

-This is an Angular 15+ library, that automatically builds and renders highly customizable dynamic forms based on JSON data.
+UniFormNg is an Angular 15 / 18 library, that automatically builds and renders highly customizable dynamic forms based on JSON data.

 License: `MIT`